Army Body Fat Calculator — AR 600-9 Tape Test & ABCP Standards

 Calculate body fat using the official U.S. Army AR 600-9 tape test method.
-Includes pass/fail by age bracket, screening weight reference, and regulation-quoted measurement protocol.
+Includes pass/fail by age bracket, screening weight reference.

 Army Body Fat